Palexpo

-Palexpo is a convention center in Geneva on the adjacent territory of the municipality of Le Grand-Saconnex, Switzerland.
-The buildings are owned by the canton of Geneva while the company is a semi-private foundation.
-The center is located close to Geneva International Airport.
-There are seven halls, and 102,000 square metres of exhibition space.
+Palexpo is an exhibition complex in Geneva on the adjacent territory of the municipality of Le Grand-Saconnex, Switzerland.
+The buildings are owned by the government of the Canton of Geneva, while the company is a semi-private foundation.
+The complex is located close to Geneva Airport.
+There are seven halls and 106,000 square metres of exhibition space.

 History

 Palexpo is the successor to the old Palais des Expositions in the downtown Plainpalais district which was built in 1926 for the Geneva Motor Show.
 After the Second World War, other fairs were also organized there, such as the Salon des arts ménagers and, from 1971, Telecom.